-Line 48 - Child Abuse Prevention Fund
+Line 42 - Child Abuse Prevention Fund

 You may give some or all of your refund to the Arizona Child Abuse Prevention Fund.
 You may also give more than your entire refund.
+If you send in additional money with your return, include that amount on line 55.